motivewc/wowpatch/README.md

 # wowpatch
 It's yet another WoW client patcher, but this time written in Go in order to maximize cross-platform compatibility, and without any in-client memory modifications.
-This means that each you can generate an executable and redistribute it to others as long as they use the same operating system and processor architecture.
+This means that you can generate a single patched client and redistribute it to others as long as they use the same operating system and processor architecture.

 ## Who can use this?